pyotr777/TAUonKtests/README.md

  * scorep - Score-P instrumentation
  * tauscorep - TAU + Score-P instrumentation

-2. Edit configh.sh to include tests (direcotries) and targets you want to build and test.
+2. Edit configh.sh to include tests (directories) and targets you want to build and test.
  E.g. For f90 (ring.f90) and mpic samples with tau and tau-comp targets config.sh should be like this:
  ```
  directs=(f90 mpic)